BetterHelp Australia Review | What It Costs And How It Works

 Some mental health issues require that a psychiatrist and a psychologist work together to provide proper treatment.
 Unlike some other online therapy platforms, BetterHelp does not employ psychiatrists.

-For clients, this means two things.
+For clients, this means two things:

-First, you cannot talk to a psychiatrist, which is a downside if you’re struggling with a condition that requires psychiatric care, or you need an official diagnosis from a licensed psychiatrist in order to receive disability or retirement benefits.
+- You cannot talk to a psychiatrist, which is a downside if you’re struggling with a condition that requires psychiatric care, or you need an official diagnosis from a licensed psychiatrist in order to receive disability or retirement benefits.

-And second, without psychiatrists, there are no medicine prescriptions available on the platform.
+- Without psychiatrists, there are no medicine prescriptions available on the platform.
 Prescribing medication is also difficult when you’re attending therapy internationally, because laws around medication prescriptions differ from country to country.

 If you need an official diagnosis or medication, the best course of action would be to find a traditional psychiatrist who can help.
 Later on, you can still apply for therapy sessions on BetterHelp if you need them.